muffledMitosis/old-meth-dot-dev/posts/blogs/02-automated-notion-backups.md

 handle script execution.

-I have both scripts run as a [CI/CD](https://docs.gitlab.com/ee/ci/) pipeline on GitLab having a time trigger on it, so that it runs everyday at a certain time.
+I have both scripts run as a [CI/CD](https://docs.gitlab.com/ee/ci/) pipeline on GitLab, having a 'time trigger' on it, so that it runs everyday at a certain time.